nodejs/node/doc/api/module.md

   registered hooks.
 This behavior for nullish `source` is temporary — in the future, nullish `source` will not be supported.

+These caveats do not apply to the synchronous `load` hook, in which case the complete set of CommonJS APIs available to the customized CommonJS modules, and `require`/`require.resolve` always go through the registered hooks.

-The Node.js internal `load` implementation, which is the value of `next` for the last hook in the `load` chain, returns `null` for `source` when `format` is `'commonjs'` for backward compatibility.
+The Node.js internal asynchronous `load` implementation, which is the value of `next` for the last hook in the `load` chain, returns `null` for `source` when `format` is `'commonjs'` for backward compatibility.
 Here is an example hook that would opt-in to using the non-default behavior: